 Up to five (5) days of paid bereavement leave will be granted for the death of any family member or household member that requires the employee’s absence from work.
 Family members are defined for this purpose as mother, father, stepmother, stepfather, sister, brother, mother-in-law, father-in-law, domestic partner’s mother, domestic partner’s father, spouse, domestic partner, grandparent, grandchild, son, daughter, stepchild, and a child in the custody of and residing in the home of an employee.

-Sick leave may be used for the death of a family member per Article 12.2A.8.
+Sick leave may be used for the death of a family member or friend per Article 12.2A.8.
 In addition, the Employer may approve an employee’s request to use compensatory time, vacation leave, personal holiday or leave without pay for the purposes of bereavement and in accordance with this agreement.

 17.2 Jury Duty Leave